D3rKlabauter/Math-Game/README.md

-# math-game
-A matematical multiplayer game
+# A matematical Multiplayer Game

 This Arduino Sketch was coded for Assignment 2 in Psychology of Perception.